 The botanical name of is Operculina turpethum.
 It belongs to plant family Convolvulaceae.

-Convolvulaceae, commonly referred as morning glory or bindweed family consists of 50-60 Genus and about 1600-1700 of plant species distributed primarily in tropical areas of world.
-About one-third of the species are included in two major genera, Ipomea and Convolvulus.
+Convolvulaceae, commonly referred as morning glory or bindweed family consists of 50-60 Genus, and about 1600-1700 of the plant species distributed primarily in tropical areas of world.
+About one-third of the species are included in two major genera, Ipomea, and Convolvulus.

 Many of the plants are valuable ornamentals, medicinal, and food crops.
 Some of the other medicinal plants belonging to this family are Argyreia nervosa (Elephant Creeper), Convolvulus pluricaulis Choisy (Sankhapuspi), Ipomoea digitata Linn. syn.
-Ipomoea paniculata (Giant potato), sweet potato (Ipomoea batatas), Ipomoea aquatica Forsk (Rabbit leaf) etc.
+Ipomoea paniculata (Giant potato), sweet potato (Ipomoea batatas), Ipomoea aquatica Forsk (Rabbit leaf), etc./em>.

-The name of plant family is derived from Latin word Convolvere meaning To Wind.
+The name of the plant family is derived from Latin word Convolvere meaning To Wind.
 The plants are annual or perennial climbers.
-The leaves of plants belonging to the family are alternate and simple or compound, heart-shaped and the flower petals are united in the characteristic funnel-shaped / trumpet-shaped corolla.
+The leaves of the plants belonging to the family are alternate, and simple or compound, heart-shaped, and the flower petals are united in the characteristic funnel-shaped / trumpet-shaped corolla.
 The stems often contain latex.
 Roots are usually fibrous but sometimes form rootstalks or tubers.